shawnscoding/uia-sto-online-conference/README.md

 [![Watch the video](assets/website.gif)](http://virtualseoul.or.kr/)

-While we allow access to this website, We have closed most of its features since this is not the period of the Event.
+While we always allow access to this website, we have closed most of its features since it is not the period of the Event.

 ### Recording